Diverticulitis is characterised by acute inflammation and infection of diverticula.

 Admit any patient who is elderly, co-morbid, unwell, in significant pain, peritonitic or has evidence of perforation or abscess formation on CT.
 If features of severe systemic infection are present, urgently arrange senior review, complete the sepsis six bundle and promptly refer to surgeons.

 Commence IV antibiotics, co-amoxiclav is normally first line (in the absence of penicillin allergy).
-The patient should be nil by mouth until surgical review and commenced on intravenous fluids and antibiotics.
+The patient should be nil by mouth until surgical review and commenced on intravenous fluids.

 Surgical management may be required in those presenting with severe complicated disease or who fail to respond to conservative management.
 Interventions include radiologically guided drainage of abscess or laparoscopic washout.
 In more severe cases a Hartmann’s procedure may be required.